10 mighty apps to revolutionize your Podia website

 Its free tier, called a “lite” tier, is fairly limited -- you can only have one concurrent chat -- but its second-level tier is comparable to the fees charged by Freshchat.

 Not bad, right?
-Here’s a snapshot of how Zendesk runs off of a Podia storefront:
+Here’s a snapshot of how Zendesk runs off of a Podia site:

 Zendesk is more support-oriented than the last two options, so this application is probably best reserved for businesses that already have customers on the books and who need to provide troubleshooting for those customers (such as if you’re teaching to write code or design).